 Update contact info

-Add author biography
+Add an author biography

 - Website admins cannot upload a photo for another user.
 The guest author can upload a profile picture themselves through Gravatar once they log in to their new user account.